-The drilling on the target to date has confirmed multiple shear structures host gold mineralization at economic grades along an 800 m strike length to the western extent of the drilled area.
+During the quarter ended November 30, 2024, no drilling was completed at NW Oko.
+However, previous drilling on the target has confirmed multiple shear structures host gold mineralization at economic grades along an 800 m strike length to the western extent of the drilled area.
 Some additional drill holes constituting less than 1,500 m drilling will be planned to extend the broader zones of mineralization at this target area.